EduardGabriel/FreeTxt-Flask-BscProj/README.md

 - The team included PI - Dawn Knight; CIs - Paul Rayson, Mo El-Haj; RAs - Nouran Khallaf, Ignatius Ezeani  and Steve Morris.
 The Project Advisory Group included representatives from: National Trust Wales, Cadw, Museum Wales, CBAC | WJEC and National Centre for Learning Welsh.

 - For further information on the FreeTxt project please contact the project team: CorCenCC@Cardiff.ac.uk

+# Personal Fork

+This is a fork of the platform, on which adaptations will be emplaced to realise my final year project for Computer Science Bsc at Cardiff University
+The goals of my refinement are to focus specifically on refining and improving the summarisation provided.

 # FreeTxt-Flask Setup Instructions